Jalalx/jalalx.github.io/about.md

 permalink: /about/
 ---

+Hello there!
+My name is Jalal Amini Robati.
 I am a detail-oriented, dedicated, and results-driven software engineer with a passion for learning and creating high-quality software.

 Nowadays, as a software engineer, I build cloud friendly services at [Alibaba Travels Co.](https://alibaba.ir)